baonvq2/QMUL/Final Project_Ranking Prediction/README.md

 be the most suitable and effective choice for this study.
 Its performance in accurately predicting rankings further reinforces its value and relevance in the research context.

 ![image](https://github.com/baonvq2/QMUL/assets/110440601/6c513799-56ca-4d93-ad82-44f64a828a20)

+In the supporting materials, there are total 6 files, including:
+	- 4 Jupyter notebooks (.ipynb):
+		+ Data collection (Data Collection-Final.ipynb): a thorough data collection process, including extracting general data, Page experience metrics and other html/content-related factors
+		+ Pagerank calculation (PageRank-Final.ipynb): using NetworkX and collected links
+		+ Model construction and learning (Model Build-Final.ipynb): building models, tuning and generate performance on selected test data; insights into feature importance
+		+ Model validation and selection (Model Validation-Final.ipynb): validate model on different test data (seeds) and visualize the performances
+	- 2 excel files (.xlsx):
+		+ Selected keywords (Final_kw.xlsx): final list of chosen search keywords, used for 'Data collection'
+		+ Final data (processed_data.xlsx): collected data after implementing 'Data collection' and 'Pagerank calculation', used in 'Model construction and learning' and 'Model validation and selection'

+The process of using the file should be like this:
+	- Stage 1: 'Data collection' & 'Pagerank calculation'
+	- Stage 2: 'Model construction and learning'
+	- Stage 3: 'Model validation and selection'

+Below is modules/libraries that need to be installed for running the notebooks:
+	- basic packages: numpy, pandas, os, IPython, time, datetime, matplotlib, seaborn, operator, statistics
+	- torch
+	- torchvision
+	- pytorchltr
+	- lightgbm
+	- xgboost (version 2.0.0)
+	- sklearn
+	- skopt, optuna
+	- captum
+	- shap
+	- modules for data collection: requests, json, urllib, requests_html, undetected_chromedriver, selenium, bs4, whois, warnings
+	- networkx